Stop Sign Accidents Who’s at Fault

-There are a number of scenarios that a person may find themselves in.
-For instance, a driver may be hit by a person running a stop sign, or the driver may hit the person that ran the stop sign.
-In an intersection with a 3 or 4 way stop, there may be more than two cars involved.
-In cases of stop sign violations that result in an accident, it can be difficult to prove who is at fault.
+There are many scenarios where a person may find themselves in a stop sign car accident.
+For instance, a driver may be hit by someone running a stop sign, or the driver may hit the person that ran the stop sign.
+In an intersection with a 3 or 4-way stop, more than two cars may be involved.
+In stop sign violations that result in an accident, proving who is at fault can be challenging.

 Car Accidents at Stop Sign Intersections

-Stop signs are in place not only to help control the traffic at an intersection, but in some cases to help keep the speed of moving vehicles down in areas that have a high pedestrian population, such as inside of a neighborhood or subdivision.
-Both 2 way and 4 way stop sign intersections exist, depending on the flow of traffic from all directions.
+Stop signs are in place not only to help control the traffic at an intersection but, in some cases, to help keep the speed of moving vehicles down in areas with a high pedestrian population, such as inside a neighborhood or subdivision.
+Two-way and four-way stop sign intersections exist, depending on traffic flow from all directions.

 Not Recognizing a 2-Way Stop Sign Intersection

-An erroneous assumption that oncoming traffic also has a stop sign at a 2 way stop sign intersection is also another concern.
+Another concern is an erroneous assumption that oncoming traffic also has a stop sign at a two-way stop sign intersection.

 This type of accident usually involves a driver who follows the law and comes to a complete stop.
-As they look both ways they notice an oncoming car but presume that it too will have to stop and continues forward right into its path.
-This leads to a side impact or T-bone collision, as the oncoming car crashes into yours.
+As they look both ways, they notice an oncoming car but presume that it will have to stop and continue forward right into its path.
+This leads to a side-impact or T-bone collision, as the oncoming vehicle crashes into yours.

 T-bone accidents are often catastrophic, especially for the car that was hit.
-Without the protection of the engine or back of the car to protect the driver and passengers, the impact is absorbed almost entirely by the driver and their passengers.
-Serious head traumas are common as are broken spine injuries as the body is jerked sideways in unnatural positions.
+Without the engine or rear section of the vehicle to protect the driver and passengers, the impact is absorbed almost entirely by the occupants.
+Severe head traumas, and broken spine injuries, are common, as the body is jerked sideways in unnatural positions.

-If you are injured in a T-bone crash there is a high likelihood that your injuries are grave.
-We can help you seek compensation for those injuries if the other driver was at fault for the stop sign intersection accident.
+If you are injured in a T-bone crash, there is a high likelihood that your injuries are grave.
+We could help you seek compensation for those injuries if the other driver was at fault for the stop sign intersection accident.

 Failure to Yield

-Another common scenario is failing to yield accidents, where the first car on the scene attempts to proceed through the intersection while a subsequent car is doing the same.
+Another common scenario is failing to yield accidents, where the first car on the scene attempts to proceed through the intersection while a subsequent car does the same.

-Rear end collisions occur with great frequency at stop signs as well, usually resulting in whiplash injuries for the driver who was hit from behind.
-This low impact collision can cause serious soft tissue damage to the neck, requiring medical attention to help cope with the pain.
+Rear-end collisions occur with great frequency at stop signs, usually resulting in whiplash injuries for the driver who was hit from behind.
+This low-impact collision can cause severe soft tissue damage to the neck, requiring medical attention to help cope with the pain.

 Other Causes of Stop Sign Car Accidents

-Police officials try to pull as many stop sign violators over as they can.
+Police officials try to pull as many stop sign violators as possible.
 However, it continues to be a problem.
-A person may run a stop sign for a number of reasons.
-Some of the most common reason include:
+A person may run a stop sign for many reasons.
+Some of the most common causes include:

-- Impatience – some people tend to be in a hurry and don’t want to take the time to stop completely or at all.
+- Impatience – some people tend to be in a hurry and don’t want to take the time to stop entirely or at all.

 - Reckless driving – some drivers go through a stop sign without even realizing it.

-- Distracted driving – some text while driving or talk on their cell phone while driving.
+- Distracted driving – some text or talk on their cell phone while driving.

-- Drunk driving – when a person is drinking while driving they are generally visually impaired and often run stop signs.
+- Drunk driving – when a person drinks while driving, they are generally visually impaired and often run stop signs.

-According to traffic laws, it is compulsory to stop completely at all the stop signs.
-The drivers have to comply with the laws to keep the roads safe.
+According to traffic laws, stopping completely at all stop signs is compulsory.
+In Missouri, a stop sign violation can lead to fines, revoking your license, or even jail.
+Drivers are responsible for complying with the laws to keep the roads safe.
 So if an accident occurs because of a driver who does not stop at a stop sign, it goes without saying that he is accountable for the damages incurred.

 The plaintiff has to prove that the other party failed to obey the traffic rules and thereby caused personal injury to him.
-In order to counteract this claim, the defendant may try to shield himself by saying that the stop sign was not visible as it was hidden by the foliage or some other signs.
-So the plaintiff may support his claim with documents and statements from the witnesses which show that the sign was clearly visible when the accident took place.
+To counteract this claim, the defendant may try to shield himself by saying that the stop sign was not visible as the foliage or some other signs hid it.
+So the plaintiff may support his claim with documents and statements from the witnesses, which show that the stop sign was visible when the accident occurred.

 Partial Responsibility For The Accident

 The defendant may be able to provide evidence that the plaintiff was also responsible for the collision to some extent.
-Then the plaintiff may be considered partially at fault and the jury will decide the percentage of his fault.
+Then the plaintiff may be considered partially at fault, and the jury will decide the percentage of his responsibility.
 He will receive a reimbursement after deducting that percentage from the total amount to be awarded.
-For instance, if a bicyclist was not riding within the bike lane or a pedestrian was not walking in the crosswalk when the mishap took place, he may be held partially responsible for the accident.
+For instance, if a bicyclist was not riding within the bike lane or a pedestrian was not walking in the crosswalk when the mishap occurred, he may be partially responsible for the accident.

 Compensation for Accident Due to Stop Sign Violation

 The plaintiff can ask for a certain amount of compensation.
-In order to claim the reimbursement, he has to provide documents to show his expenditure.
-He is generally entitled to get a compensation to cover his medical bills (present and future, loss of income, and other expenses resulting from the crash).
+To claim the reimbursement, he has to provide documents to show his expenditure.
+He is generally entitled to compensation to cover his medical bills (present and future, loss of income, and other expenses resulting from the crash).